How to Install PHP-Imagick on Ubuntu 26.04, 24.04 and 22.04

 Remove PHP-Imagick on Ubuntu

-Remove the extension package first, then run autoremove only after you review the list of dependencies that would also be removed.
+Remove the extension package first, then run autoremove only after you review the dependency list APT proposes.

 sudo apt remove php-imagick